-Life University, Office of Enrolment, 1269 Barclay Circle SE, Marietta, Georgia 30060 USA www.LIFE.edu
+Life University, Office of Enrollment, 1269 Barclay Circle SE, Marietta, Georgia 30060 USA www.LIFE.edu

-Life University complex with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, as amended and the ADAA.
-2008.
-These laws provide a framework for qualified individuals with documented disabilities to request reasonable accommodations needed to participate in a program.
-Reasonable accommodations are defined as adjustments or modifications that enable a qualified individual with a documented disability to participate as fully as possible in an educatoral program.
-An adjustment or modification must be reasonable and may not be provided if it would after assential academic or technical requirements or result in undue financial or administrative burdens
+Life University complex with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, as amended and the ADAA 2008.
+These laws provide a framework for gualified individuals with documented disabilities to request reasonable accommodations needed to participate in a program.
+Reasonable accommodations are defined as adjustments or modifications that enable a qualified individual with a documented disability to participate as fully as possible in an educational program.
+An adjustment or modification must be reasonable and may not be provided if it would alter essential scademic or technical requirements or result in undue Finincial or administrative burdens.

-Qualified candidates with documented disabilities who was to request accommodations under the American with Disabilities Act or the Rehabilitation Act must follow the University's procedure for requesting an accommodation.
-This procedure requires the automission to the Student Success Center of a written request for accommodations, slong with supporting documentation from a loansed professional demonstrating the existence of a disability, the functional imitations resulting from the disability, and the need for apecific accommodations.
-Documentation must meet specific Guidelines, which are strated professional meet specific Guidelines, which are at forth in the Student H
+Qualified candidates with documented disabilities who wish to request accommodations under the American with Disabilities Act or the Behabilitation Act must follow the University's procedure for requesting an accommodation.
+This procedure requires the submission to the Student Success Center of a written request for accommodations, along with supporting documentation from a learned professional demonstrating the existence of a deability, the functional limitations resulting from the deability, and the need for apecific accommodations.
+Documentation must meet apecific Guidelines, which are set forth in the Student Handbook.

-Technical Standards for Admission in addition to the general requirements for admission and continued enrollment, all applicants to Life University must be able to meet and maintain the University's technical standards for the specific program for which they are applying or enrolled.
-Technical standards are those physical, behavioral, emotional, and cognitive criterian that an applicant must meet at the time of application to and during enrollment.
-If that specific program at the University.
-These standards are essential requirement needed to participate fully and satisfactorily complete the entire spectrum of study, training and experiences within an educational program offered by the University.
+Technical Standards for Admission

+In addition to the general requirements for admission and continued enrolment, all applicants to Life University must be able to meet and maintain the University's technical standards for the specific program for which they are applying or enrolled.
+Technical standards are those physical, behavioral, errotional, and cognitive interve that an applicant must meet at the time of application to and during enrollment in that specific program at the University.
+These standards are essential requirements needed to participate fully and satisfactorily complete the entire spectrum of study, training and experiments within an educational program offend by the University.

-Applicants should review the technical standards that apply to the specific educational program in which they intend to enroll to ensure that they are able to meet and maintain the atandards of that program with or without a reasonable accommodation.
-This information is provided in order to help every applicant be awars of the required performance and expectations established and required by different educational programs that the University offers All official clinical and acade munications will be in English
+Applicants should review the technical standards that apply to the specific educational program in which they intend to enroll to ensure that they are able to meet and maintain the standards of that program with or without a reasonable accommodation.
+This information is provided in order to help every applicant be aware of the required performance and expectations established and required by different educational programs that the University offlers.
+All official dimical and academic communications will be in English.